 A further systematic review and meta-analysis[18] on S-TORe following RYGB extracted 13 studies involving 850 patients.
-The AWL at 3, 6 and 12 mo was 6.1 kg, 10.2 kg and 7.1 kg, respectively.
+The absolute WL at 3, 6 and 12 mo was 6.1 kg, 10.2 kg and 7.1 kg, respectively.
 The percent TBWL at 3, 6 and 12 mo was 6.7, 11.3 and 8.6, respectively.
 Among reported adverse events, abdominal pain was the most frequent (11.4%).
 At 1 year follow-up a significant inverse correlation between post-S-TORe GJA size and WL was observed (-0.11, P < 0.001).
 This study confirms safety and feasibility of S-TORe in patients with WR following RYGB.

-Finally, the latest systematic review and meta-analysis was performed to summarize the 2 most common techniques in terms of efficacy and safety: FT suturing plus mucosal APC (ft-TORe) and mucosal APC alone (APMC-TORe)[34].
-Nine ft-TORe (n = 737) and 7 APMC-TORe (n = 888) studies were considered.
-APMC-TORe was performed as a series of sessions (mean number from 1.2 to 3), while a single session was mostly performed in the ft-TORe group.
+Finally, the latest systematic review and meta-analysis was performed to summarize the two most common techniques in terms of efficacy and safety: FT suturing plus mucosal APC (ft-TORe) and mucosal APC alone (APMC-TORe)[34].
+Nine ft-TORe (n = 737) and seven APMC-TORe (n = 888) studies were considered.
+APMC-TORe was performed as a series of sessions (mean number from 1.2 to 3.0), while a single session was mostly performed in the ft-TORe group.
 At 3, 6 and 12 mo after ft-TORe the percentage of TBWL was 8.0%, 9.5% and 5.8%, while after APMC-TORe was 9.0%, 10.2% and 9.5%, respectively, with no difference at 3 and 6 mo in terms of WL (P > 0.05).
 Greater WL with APMC-TORe and numerical trends with ft-TORe correlated with a smaller GJA size after TORe and a greater modification in GJA size.
 The same meta-analysis demonstrated that significant and similar WL outcomes are provided by both procedures, with good and comparable results in terms of safety.
 This study highlights the role of APMC-TORe, emphasizing the need for multiple endoscopic sessions as its main disadvantage over ft-TORe.